How We Found the Root Cause of Our Baby’s Eczema

 • Putting him to sleep in his car seat so he’d be surrounded by tight cushions

-But the reviews weren’t consistent enough to justify the price on our then $13,000 per year income.
-So I passed.
+But the reviews weren’t consistent enough to justify the price on our then $13,000 per year income, so I passed.

-No sleep and a very irritable baby makes for a rough life.
+I was at the end of my rope.
+No sleep and a very irritable baby make for a rough life.

 The Rash Begins